shirsbrunner/shirsbrunner.github.io/src/articles/20210310_theeleventyexperiment/20210310_theeleventyexperiment.md

 ... is this page.
 There are some things that I want to change, also there are some things I already changed since I initially wrote this:
 - Tags for articles (DONE)
 - Do more with images
-- Add more complex blocks to markdown (you can directly add html)
+- Add more complex blocks to markdown (you can directly add html - DONE see the typeface pages)
-- Make outgoing links open in a new tab
+- Make outgoing links open in a new tab (well... accessibility...)
 - Sticky header (DONE)
 - ...